 - 2 garlic cloves

 - ¼ teaspoon lemon zest

 - Heat oven and a large baking sheet to 400°F.

 - Cut cauliflower in half.
 Cut out center core and rough chop into pieces.
 A uniform size is good but not necessary.

 - Break or cut remaining cauliflower into bite-sized florets.
 In a large bowl, toss the cauliflower with olive oil to coat.
 Carefully spread cauliflower on heated baking sheet.
 Spread the cauliflower out so pieces aren’t touching.
 Return to oven and roast 20-30 minutes, until soft and browned.
 Remove from oven and set aside.

-- In the meantime, in a medium saucepan add cauliflower core, broth, garlic cloves, and chile flakes.
+- In the meantime, in a medium saucepan add cauliflower core, broth, garlic cloves, and crushed red pepper.
 Bring to a boil, cover, reduce heat to low and cook until tender, 15-20 minutes.

 - Cook pasta according to package directions.
-Fettuccine takes about 12 minutes to cook, but you need to allow time to bring the water to a boil, which could be 15 minutes.
+Fettuccine takes about 12 minutes to cook.

 - In a blender, combine cauliflower broth mixture, milk, flour, butter, Parmesan cheese.
 Blend for a few minutes until mixture is smooth.
 This can be made ahead and refrigerated.

 - When ready to serve, heat cauliflower mixture and lemon zest over medium heat, stirring regularly until mixture just begins to boil gently.
 Stir for one minute.
 Reduce heat to low.